 When choosing a standing desk to place on top of your original desk, be sure to look at the configuration and take into account the size, style and shape of your desk.
 With my configuration is that my desk isn't quite deep enough for the Varidesk feet to rest on and with having drawers on the right-hand side of my desk, I'm not centred when I sit down which makes using the Varidesk ProPlus 36 a little awkward.
 Having looked on the website, however, I can see that laptop user would really benefit from the SoHo compact standing desk.

 So know you know how to come back from burnout, create a workday routine to promote healthy habits and tweak your office environment to solve common health problems caused by being slumped over the computer all day.
-If you haven't already, be sure to download your free Healthy Business Owner Kit to get started with logging your current working day and help you craft the perfect healthy routine for your working days.

 It's time to get to work!